Saint Boniface: Early missionary work in Frisia and Germania

 Boniface first left for the continent in 716.
-He traveled to Utrecht, where Willibrord, the "Apostle to the Frisians," had been working since the 690s.
+He traveled to Utrecht, where Willibrord, the "Apostle to the Frisians", had been working since the 690s.
 He spent a year with Willibrord, preaching in the countryside, but their efforts were frustrated by the war then being carried on between Charles Martel and Radbod, King of the Frisians.
 Willibrord fled to the abbey he had founded in Echternach (in modern-day Luxembourg) while Boniface returned to Nursling.

 Boniface returned to the continent the next year and went straight to Rome, where Pope Gregory II renamed him "Boniface", after the (legendary) fourth-century martyr Boniface of Tarsus, and appointed him missionary bishop for Germania—he became a bishop without a diocese for an area that lacked any church organization.
 He would never return to England, though he remained in correspondence with his countrymen and kinfolk throughout his life.

-According to the vitae Boniface felled the Donar Oak, Latinized by Willibald as "Jupiter's oak," near the present-day town of Fritzlar in northern Hesse.
-According to his early biographer Willibald, Boniface started to chop the oak down, when suddenly a great wind, as if by miracle, blew the ancient oak over.
+According to the vitae Boniface felled the Donar Oak, Latinized by Willibald as "Jupiter's oak", near the present-day town of Fritzlar in northern Hesse.
+According to his early biographer Willibald, Boniface started to chop the oak down, when suddenly a great wind, by miracle, blew the ancient oak over.
 When the gods did not strike him down, the people were amazed and converted to Christianity.
-He built a chapel dedicated to Saint Peter from its wood at the site—the chapel was the beginning of the monastery in Fritzlar.
-This account from the vita is stylized to portray Boniface as a singular character who alone acts to root out paganism.
-Lutz von Padberg and others point out that what the vitae leave out is that the action was most likely well-prepared and widely publicized in advance for maximum effect, and that Boniface had little reason to fear for his personal safety since the Frankish fortified settlement of Büraburg was nearby.
+He built a church from its wood at the site—the church was the beginning of the monastery in Fritzlar.
+This account from the vita is stylised to portray Boniface as a singular character who alone acts to root out paganism.
+Lutz von Padberg and others claim that what the vitae leave out is that the action was most likely well-prepared and widely publicized in advance for maximum effect, and that Boniface had little reason to fear for his personal safety since the Frankish fortified settlement of Büraburg was nearby.
 According to Willibald, Boniface later had a church with an attached monastery built in Fritzlar, on the site of the previously built chapel, according to tradition.